el634dev/React-Cryptocurrency-API/README.md

 # Getting Started with React Crypto App

 This project was created using Javascript, React Hooks, CSS3 and Axios.
+This project was created for practice using APIs inside of React.
 The API used for this project is public and can be found at https://www.coingecko.com/en/api/documentation?.
 After scrolled down to coins and see a list called GET and click on the second list called /coins/market.